kachar/yadi/README.md

 # Copy only the package and lock files to be ready for installation
 COPY package.json package-lock.json yarn.lock /app/

-# Expose default port for the container
+# Expose default port for the app
 EXPOSE 3000
 ```